pip-services/pip-services-docs/content/en/python/prometheus/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-prometheus-python"
 no_list: true
 description: >
-    Prometheus components for Python
+    Prometheus components for Python.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     This module contains components for working with meters in the Prometheus service.
-The PrometheusCounters and PrometheusMetricsService components allow you to work both in client mode through PushGateway, and as a service.
+The PrometheusCounters and PrometheusMetricsService components allow you to work both, in client mode through PushGateway and as a service.
 ---

 ### Packages